Splenic marginal zone lymphoma (SMZL)

 We have more information about causes and risk factors of lymphoma.

 SMZL can be diagnosed through a combination of:

 Rarely, SMZL is diagnosed after an operation to remove the spleen.

 Other tests may be done to check for signs of infection with hepatitis C virus.

 Lymphomas are also grouped as either low-grade or high-grade.
-Low-grade lymphomas are usually slow growing and high-grade lymphomas grow more quickly.
+Low-grade lymphomas are usually slow growing.
+High-grade lymphomas usually grow more quickly.
 Splenic marginal zone lymphoma (SMZL) is a low-grade lymphoma and normally develops slowly.
 Sometimes it can change (transform) to a high-grade lymphoma.

 Surgery to remove the spleen (splenectomy)

 Surgery to remove the spleen may sometimes be useful in this type of lymphoma.
 If the spleen is not too large, this operation can be done using laparoscopic surgery.
 This is sometimes called keyhole surgery.